 That no good sense can be made of the responsible self whose identity extends not only throughout a person’s life in this world but potentially continues into a future life.

-That simple observations of ordinary life show the natural world does not favor virtue, and that even the most heinous evils can go unpunished.
+That simple observations of ordinary life show the social world does not favor virtue, and that even the most heinous evils can go unpunished.

 That ought implies can, that I cannot be responsible for acts that are beyond my control, and therefore if we have no liberty of action because freewill itself is an illusion, as many now claim, then moral responsibility is also illusory and attempting to live the ethical life is futile.